 NSF Alan T. Waterman Award Call for Nominations

 Each year, the National Science Foundation (NSF) recognizes an outstanding young researcher in a field of science or engineering with the Alan T. Waterman Award.
-Nominations for the 2022 Waterman Award are now being accepted and are due, via Fastlane, by Monday, Sept.
-20, 2021.
+Nominations for exceptional candidates that represent the diversity of the nation are now being accepted and are due by Friday, Sept.
+16, 2022.

-In addition to a medal, the awardee receives a grant of $1,000,000 over a five-year period for scientific research or advanced study in any field of science or engineering at the institution of the recipient’s choice. ⇒ For more information, please see the flyer.
+In addition to a medal, the awardee receives a grant of $1,000,000 over a five-year period for scientific research or advanced study in the mathematical, physical, biological, engineering, social or other sciences at an institution of their choice. ⇒ For more information, please see the flyer.

 Congress established the Alan T. Waterman Award in August 1975 to mark the 25th Anniversary of the National Science Foundation and to honor its first Director.
 The annual award recognizes an outstanding young researcher in any field of science or engineering supported by the National Science Foundation.